julianeon/useful-bash-scripts/README.md

 `./unixtime.sh`

+## vimclipboard.sh

+This script uses the argument given as a filename, and copies the contents of the clipboard to that filename.

+Run it like this:

+`./vimclipboard.sh`

 ## vimlast.sh

 This script opens the last modified file in vim.
 Useful if you use vim as your regular editor.